realpython/python-guide/docs/scenarios/clibs.rst

 ctypes
 ------

-`ctypes <https://docs.python.org/3/library/ctypes.html>`_ is the CPython included library for interfacing with C/C++, and it provides not only full access to the native C interface of most major operating systems (e.g., kernel32 on Windows, or libc on *nix), but also provides support for loading and interfacing with dynamic libraries, such as DLLs or shared objects at runtime.
+`ctypes <https://docs.python.org/3/library/ctypes.html>`_ is the de facto library for interfacing with C/C++ from CPython, and it provides not only full access to the native C interface of most major operating systems (e.g., kernel32 on Windows, or libc on \*nix), but also provides support for loading and interfacing with dynamic libraries, such as DLLs or shared objects at runtime.
 It does bring along with it a whole host of types for interacting with system APIs, and allows you to rather easily define your own complex